jeliasson/redwoodjs-on-kubernetes/README.md

 ENTRYPOINT [ "yarn", "rw", "serve", "api", "--port", "8911", "--rootPath", "/api" ]
 ```

-Before we move over to the web side of things, did you notice how we where using `yarn rw serve api` in the entrypoint along with a `--rootPath` argument?
+Before we move over to the web side of things, did you notice how we were using `yarn rw serve api` in the entrypoint along with a `--rootPath` argument?
 Without going into much depth in this post, head over to [Add rootPath to api-server](https://github.com/redwoodjs/redwood/issues/1693) to read about the motivation behind this.
 For now, make sure that your `redwoodjs.toml`'s `[web].apiProxyPath` directive is set to `/api`, e.g. like so;

 ```
 [web]